We are a thriving community of children, parents and teachers working individually and together to:

 Montessori philosophy recognizes that children have natural drives which inspire them to reach their potential.
 Their minds are like fertile fields, and their inherent love of learning is stimulated when they are given opportunities to engage in meaningful activities with the proper balance of autonomy and guidance from specially trained teachers.

-The school’s goal is to provide a carefully planned, prepared and stimulating learning environment, where the children can meet their developmental needs, develop fundamental attitudes and skills such as high self-esteem, positive attitude towards learning and joy of learning, lay down a basis of social development, foster natural curiosity and concentration, motivation and self-discipline essential for a lifetime of creative self-realization.
+The school’s goal is to provide a carefully planned, prepared and stimulating learning environment, where the children can meet their developmental needs, develop fundamental attitudes and skills such as high self-esteem, positive attitude towards learning and joy of learning, develop mutlitple literacies, grow socially and emotionally, foster natural curiosity and concentration, motivation and self-discipline essential for a lifetime of creative self-realization.

 Our school caters to walking children between 15 months and 6 years old.
-We try to keep the right age ratio to keep the group mixed in terms of gender and ages – it gives a real picture of the world where younger children can learn from older ones, and older kids learn to care for younger ones.
+We do our best to keep the right age ratio to keep the group mixed in terms of gender and ages – it gives a real picture of the world where younger children can learn from older ones, and older kids learn to care for younger ones.

 We do not have staffing to provide care for children with special needs.
 Should we, after a period of observation, come to the conclusion that a child requires special care, we will try our best to find a mutually agreeable solution.
 All issues will always be dealt with full confidentiality.